List of Luke Cage characters: Zip

 Zip (portrayed by Jaiden Kaine) is a gangster who provides muscle for Cottonmouth.
 Following Cottonmouth's death, Diamondback promotes Zip to be his secondary advisor, behind only Shades.
 After Diamondback and Shades have a falling out, Diamondback offers to make Zip his second-in-command if he kills Shades.
 Zip tries to strangle Shades in a freight elevator, but Shades fights back, grabs a gun, kills both of the men accompanying Zip.
 After getting Zip to confess to Diamondback's duplicity, Shades shoots him in the head.

 Sugar

 Sugar (portrayed by Sean Ringgold) is one of Stokes' men.
 Following Cottonmouth's death, he went to work for Diamondback and Mariah Dillard.
 When Dillard began to spiral during her war with Bushmaster, he quit and went to Luke Cage where he now works for him.

 Megan McLaren

 Megan McLaren (portrayed by Dawn-Lyen Gardner) is a reporter for WJBP-TV.

 Dave "D.W."
 Griffith

 Dave "D.W."
 Griffith (portrayed by Jeremiah Richard Craft) is a young kid selling videos of superheroes in action.

-Comanche
+Darius "Comanche" Jones

 Darius "Comanche" Jones (portrayed by Thomas Q. Jones) is an inmate at Seagate Prison who worked for Rackham and was cellmates with Shades.
 After getting out, he rejoins his partner as one of Mariah Dillard's henchmen.
 Shades was later forced to kill Comanche when he found out that he was Tom Ridenhour's informant.